 Texas Hillel’s program pillars are:

 Hillel’s weekly Shabbat dinner is one of our students’ favorite times to step away from their busy weeks and enjoy a bit of calm with old and new friends.
 Everyone is welcome to join us.
 A delicious free Shabbat dinner attracts an average of 120 students each week.
 We are proud to offer three different service options every week before dinner – Reform, Conservative, and Orthodox, as well as an alternative Jewish themed discussion.
-There is an Orthodox service Shabbat mornings.
 Once a year the Jewish community comes together for Shabbat 500, a special Friday night experience on campus.